forked-from-1kasper/aos-milsim/README.md

 Note that **shooting-through-walls hacks are not possible** (unlike vanilla AoS) due to the simulator architecture.

+### Can I shoot through the fog?

+Yes, although it’s not that easy.

 ### Grenade is too dangerous!

 1. Don’t run in circles around grenades.